lizhiqi49/mvdream-diffusers/README.md

 # mvdream-diffusers
-Implementation of MVDream using huggingface's diffusers
+Implementation of MVDream using huggingface's diffusers.

+The model checkpoint of version sd-v2.1 can be found at [this huggingface page](https://huggingface.co/lzq49/mvdream-sd21-diffusers).

 ## Usage